DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 ### Adding A Jump

 The last thing we will add is a jumping animation.
-This is just one frame that we will play whenever we are jumping but we still need to make it into an animation.\
+This is just one frame that we will play whenever we are jumping, but we still need to make it into an animation.\
 Just as before go and create a new animation on the player.
 Just pass in the final sprite on our sprite sheet which we are using as the jump.\
 Then go back to the animator and the "PlayerJump" state should be there.
 If not just drag the animation into the animator window.\
 Make two new triggers, "pJump" and "pLand".
 Create a transition from "Any State" to "PlayerJump" with the "pJump" trigger as it's condition.
 Then create a transition from "PlayerJump" to "PlayerIdle" with "pLand" as the condition.